ceres-solver/ceres-solver/docs/source/derivatives.rst

 :class:`NumericDiffCostFunction` implements a generic algorithm to numerically differentiate a given functor.
-While the actual implementation of :class:`NumericDiffCostFunction` is complicated, the net result is a ``CostFunction`` that roughly looks something like the
+While the actual implementation of :class:`NumericDiffCostFunction` is complicated, the net result is a :class:`CostFunction` that roughly looks something like the following:
-following:

 .. code-block:: c++